MyoHub/myosuite/docs/source/index.rst

 Welcome to myoSuite's documentation!
 =====================================

-**myoSuite**  is a collection of musculoskeletal environments and tasks simulated with the `Mujoco <http://www.mujoco.org/>`_ physics engine and wrapped in the OpenAI ``gym`` API to enable the application of Machine Learning to bio-mechanic control problems
+**myoSuite**  is a collection of musculoskeletal environments and tasks simulated with the `MuJoCo <http://www.mujoco.org/>`_ physics engine and wrapped in the OpenAI ``gym`` API to enable the application of Machine Learning to bio-mechanic control problems

 .. note::